ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 |    Request Type    |                  POST                   |
 | Request Encrypted  |                   Yes                   |
 | Response Encrypted |                   Yes                   |

+This API is implemented under the "Cancel Claims" tab.

+Users must use this API to cancel a claim using a provided claim reference number.

+Since both the request and response is encrypted, the request payload, along with the encrypted request payload is displayed to the user.
+The encrypted response payload and decrypted response payload is also displayed to the user.

 ## DevOps